Micky Dolenz: Notable stage work

-In 1977, he performed with former bandmate Davy Jones in a stage production of the Harry Nilsson musical The Point! at London's Mermaid Theatre, playing and singing the part of the "Count's Kid" and the Leafman to Jones' starring role as Oblio (according to the CD booklet).
+In 1977, he performed with former bandmate Davy Jones in a stage production of the Harry Nilsson musical The Point! at London's Mermaid Theatre, playing and singing the part of the "Count's Kid" and the Leafman to Jones's starring role as Oblio (according to the CD booklet).
 An original cast recording was made and released.
 The comedic chemistry of Dolenz and Jones proved so strong that the show was revived in 1978 with Nilsson inserting additional comedy for the two, plus two more songs, with one of them ("Gotta Get Up") being sung by Dolenz and Jones together.
-The show was considered so good that it was planned to be revived again in 1979, but it proved cost-prohibitive.
+The show was considered successful enough that another revival was planned for 1979, but it proved cost-prohibitive.
 After the show's run, Dolenz remained in England and began directing for stage and television, as well as producing several of the shows he directed.

 From August to September 2006, Dolenz played Charlemagne at the Goodspeed Opera House for the revival of the musical Pippin in East Haddam, Connecticut.
 He also toured in that role.
 Also in the mid-2000s, Dolenz played the role of Zoser in the Broadway production of Elton John and Tim Rice's Aida.